ucjohn/IP.Board-Steam-Authentication-Method/README.md

 Sign in through Steam
 =====================
-This Plugin for IPS 4.0+ will allow your users to login with their Steam account.
+This Plugin for Invision Community 4.x.x (Allows your users to login using there steam login)

 ##Recommended Installation Requirements:
-* Minimum IP.Core Requirements ( as found on https://community.invisionpower.com/files/file/7046-get-ready-for-ips-40/ )
+* Minimum IP.Community Requirements: https://invisioncommunity.com/files/file/7046-get-ready-for-ips-4/
  - If you are using InvisonPower's Hosted forums, this is already done for you.
 * Is curl enabled?
 If not, install/enable it please.
 * Hosting with Free services will not be supported